 What is most crucial for me in the therapeutic process is to assist clients in coming home to themselves: building their intuition, giving them space to validate their feelings, and to move towards living in alignment with their truest expression.
 I enjoy sharing mindfulness techniques and nourishing routine practices with my clients to help them become a more embodied, authentic, and present version of themselves.
-I believe that my clients know what is best for them, and I hope to help them uncover and connect to that inner knowing.
-I specialize in working with clients who are healing from childhood trauma, dissociation/depersonalization, anxiety, and ADHD.
-Right now, I am only seeing clients remotely, and will offer a few opportunities for in-person sessions here and there.
+I believe that my clients know what is best for them, and I hope to help them uncover and connect to that inner knowing; I encourage them to challenge me if they ever disagree, or to present any feedback so that we have transparency and trust.

 I definitely have a bit more of an unconventional approach!
 Ideally, you’ll feel like you’re talking to a person, not a wall, and I’m not hesitant to bring my sense of humor and personality to our work together.
 I also am an astrologer and use that as a frame for my work with clients.
 To use more traditional terms, I use a psychodynamic, somatic, and relational approach, and take from Dialectical Behavioral Therapy (DBT), Internal Family Systems (IFS), and Cognitive Behavioral Therapy (CBT), among others.
 I am only seeing clients remotely, and may offer a few opportunities for in-person sessions here and there as I’m able.